Why Is There Oil in Oat Milk?

 When you imagine oat milk, oil is probably not one of the first ingredients to come to mind.
 Although whole grain oats and water are the foundation of any healthy oat milk, many oat milks also contain oil to give it a creamy consistency.

-There is no oil our Willa’s Unsweetened Original Oat Milk.
+There is no oil in our Willa’s Unsweetened Original Oat Milk.

-And in Willa’s Creamy Oat Milk, we use an organic oil with plenty of good fat that makes up less than 2% of the total ingredients.
+In Willa's Barista Oat Milk, we use an organic oil with plenty of good fat that makes up less than 2% of the total ingredients.

 The Importance of avoiding Canola or Rapeseed Oil

 The type of oil (and therefore the health benefits and risks) varies.
-Many consumers are blissfully unaware of the difference that this one ingredient can make in the nutritional profile of an oat milk.
+Many consumers are unaware of the difference that this one ingredient can make in the nutritional profile of oat milk.

-Willa’s Creamy Oat Milk contains an organic, non-GMO sunflower oil that is distinct from most sunflower oils in that it has a nutrition profile similar to that of avocado oil with lots of good, mono-saturated fats.
+Willa's Barista Oat Milks contains organic, high-oleic, cold-pressed sunflower oil.
+This sunflower oil is distinct from standard sunflower oils in that it has a nutrition profile similar to that of avocado oil with lots of good, mono-saturated fats.
 Willa's Unsweetened Original Oat Milk is perfect for dairy-free diets that are also conscious about oil and sugar intake.
-The Unsweetened Original contains no oil and minimal sugar.
+The Unsweetened Original contains zero oil and minimal sugar.

 Along with the use of canola oil in food products has come concern about its health effects.
 Canola oil is produced from the rapeseed plant, a plant which is toxic in its natural state and requires significant processing to be transformed into an edible product.
 The potential dangers of canola oil are numerous– it contains GMOs, has been linked to heart damage and can cause inflammation.